practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

   "World") ; => "World" (prints "Hello")
 ```

-Functions have an implicit do
+Functions have an implicit `do` function that will call every expression within a function definition.

 ```clojure
 (defn print-and-say-hello [name]